amcks/AutoFlow/README.md

 conda env create -f AF_env.yml
 ```

-At the end of which, an environment called "autoflow" will be created, which is activated automatically in the script, or can be activated manually via the following command.
+At the end of which, an environment called 'autoflow' will be created, which is activated automatically in the script, or can be activated manually via the following command.
 ```
 conda activate autoflow
 ```

+The enumeration of the adsorptin sites relies on the usage of [DockOnSurf](https://gitlab.com/lch_interfaces/dockonsurf).
+Users will need to follow the installation steps outlined in their repository/documentation, but their dependencies have been covered by the provided yaml file.
+Note: **THIS STEP IS MANDATORY**.

 ## Usage
+The primary script to be executed is 'autoflow\_<version>.sh'.
 In bash terms, the usage of this script is as follows:
 ```
-Usage: $(basename "$0") -s SLAB -m H,K,L -a SMILES [-l LATTCONST] [-p PACKING] [-h/--help]
+Usage: autoflow_<version>.sh -s SLAB -m H,K,L -a SMILES [-l LATTCONST] [-p PACKING] [-h/--help]
 ```

 The first three options are mandatory, and the script will not execute unless they are supplied:
 - **s**:  Slab element (e.g. Cu, Pt).
 - **m**:  Comma-separated Miller indices (e.g. 1,1,1).
-- **a**:  Adsorbate SMILES string (e.g. CH3COOH).
+- **a**:  Adsorbate SMILES string (e.g. CO\[\*\] for methoxy, C=C for ethylene, c1ccccc1 for benzene).

 The remaining options are optional:
 - **l**:  Lattice constant.
 Defaults to ASE's database of lattice constants when not specified.
 - **p**:  Packing/crystal structure type.
 Must be one of the following: fcc, hcp, bcc, bct.
 Defaults to fcc when not specified.
 - **h**:  Print this help message and exit.
 When this option is called, all other options are ignored, and only the help message is printed.
 Can also be called with --help.

-For reference, a set of the example output of a successful run for the test system of methoxy (CH3O\*) adsorbate on an Ag(211) surface is included in the "example\_output" subdirectory.
+For reference, a set of the example output of a successful run for the test system of methoxy (CH3O\*) adsorbate on an Ag(211) surface is included in the 'example\_output' subdirectory.

+A secondary, post-analysis script, 'ensemble\_post\_analysis.py', is also included for post analysis.
+At the end of the typical operation of the 'autoflow_<version>.sh' script, the post-analysis script should be executed from within the generated './screening' directory, as is shown in the example output.
+In the current version, the post-analysis script is a standalone module, but future versions may integrate it into the main script.

 ## Features to be Implemented
 Below are the remaining changes to be implemented in the coming versions.